integrative dermatology symposium

 Speaker: Asmi Sanghvi, MD

-Description: During this session, attendees will delve into topics such as acne, rosacea, and perioral dermatitis.
-They will gain an understanding of these common skin conditions, their triggers, and the important ingredients, skincare recommendations, and in-office treatments that estheticians should be aware of and provide.
+During this session, attendees will delve into topics such as acne, rosacea, and perioral dermatitis.
+They will gain an understanding of these common skin conditions, their triggers, and the important ingredients and in-office treatments that estheticians should be aware of and provide.
 They will also examine the importance of estheticians partnering with like-minded integrative dermatologists and general physicians in their area for client safety, advanced treatment, and medical care.

 Learning Objectives: